 In the end, it's valuable to determine any portfolio's asset allocation by matching your anticipated spending horizon to those assets that are apt to have a positive return between now and when you'll need the money.

-For example, the S&P 500 posted a positive return in more than 90% of rolling 10-year periods in the past 25 years, meaning that investors who have at least a 10-year horizon can reasonably steer a sizable share of their portfolio to stocks.
-But stocks have been much less of a sure thing for shorter time horizons.
-Over rolling one-year periods from 1989 through December 2019, the S&P has posted a loss roughly 20% of the time.
+Over rolling one-year periods from 1989 through December 2019, the S&P has posted a loss roughly 17% of the time.
 The index posted losses in about 18% of three-year windows over that same 30-year stretch.
 Some of those short-term losses were punishing, especially in one-year windows.
 The unlucky soul who invested in the S&P 500 in early 2008 and needed to get his money out a year later would have had to settle for a 43% loss, for example.

 Meanwhile, bonds have a much higher probability of holding their ground over shorter time periods.
-During the same 25-year period, which was admittedly strong for bonds, the Barclays U.S. Aggregate Bond Index had a positive return in every rolling three-year time period and in more than 90% of rolling 12-month periods.
-And the worst 12-month loss for bonds was much milder than what stocks incurred at their nadir: just 3.7% in the one-year period between late 1993 and late 1994).
+During the same 25-year period, which was admittedly strong for bonds, the Bloomberg Barclays U.S. Aggregate Bond Index had a positive return in every rolling three-year time period and more than 90% of rolling 12-month periods.
+And the worst 12-month loss for bonds was much milder than what stocks incurred at their nadir: just 3.7% in the one-year period between late 1993 and late 1994.
 Of course, past is not prologue.
 In a sustained period of rising interest rates, bond losses could be higher and more frequent than they have been in the recent past.
-Indeed, in the wake of the election, the Barclays Aggregate incurred a steep, 2.5% loss in November alone.

 What's a well-meaning short- or intermediate-term investor to do?